4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

    Both remote access VPNs and site-to-site VPNs use VPN gateways.
 Remote access VPNs use a gateway for individual user connections, while site-to-site VPNs use gateways at each participating site for network-to-network connections.

 # Ch3.10: SSL/TLS (aka HTTPS from slides)

+## Test your understanding questions from the book

+**a.
+At what layer does SSL/TLS operate?**

+- SSL/TLS operates at the **Transport Layer**.

+**b.
+What types of applications can SSL/TLS protect?**

+- SSL/TLS can protect various applications, including web browsers, email clients, and other **network-based applications**.

+**c.
+What are the two commonly used SSL/TLS-aware applications?**

+- Two commonly used SSL/TLS-aware applications are **web browsers and email clients**.

+**d.
+Why is SSL/TLS popular?**

+- SSL/TLS is popular due to its ability to provide **secure communication over the Internet** by encrypting data and ensuring the integrity of transmitted information.
 # Ch3.11: IPSEC
 # Ch4: Secure Networks
 # Ch6: Firewalls